Brian Cox – Por Que Precisamos Dos Exploradores

 Now, the explorers of the world of the atom

-Agora, os exploradores do mundo do átomo
+Ora, os exploradores do mundo do átomo

 did not intend to invent the transistor.

-não pretendia inventar o transistor.
+não pretendiam inventar o transistor.

 And they certainly didn't intend to